atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 - More runtime bundle size would be added to the React package (however it might be a net reduction overall as every call site now uses an abstraction instead of the same markup)
 - Keyframes API doesn't fit naturally within this architecture
-- Dynamic declarations aren't supported in the ClassNames API without further AST traversal or changing the API for consumers
+- Dynamic declarations aren't supported in the ClassNames API without changing the API for consumers

 ## Alternatives